-The biggest vulnerability is associated with buying, short selling Bitcoin and storing of the asset by owners and using centralized cryptocurrency exchanges.
-Exchanges use "hot-wallets" which are connected to the internet to facilitate the deposit and withdraw of Bitcoin to and from the trading exchange, or to a personal hardware wallet.
+The biggest vulnerability is associated with buying, short selling Bitcoin and storing the asset by owners and using centralized cryptocurrency exchanges.
+Exchanges use hot-wallets that are connected to the internet to facilitate the deposit and withdrawal of Bitcoin to and from the trading exchange, or to a personal hardware wallet.

-While the number of successful of crypto exchange that have been hacked is decreasing due to bank-like security features, several currency exchanges are still hacked each year.
-According to our research, almost $2.5 billion worth of various cryptocurrency has been lost since 2014 due to hackers, individuals and cybercrime organizations alike.
+While the number of successful crypto exchange that has been hacked is decreasing due to bank-like security features, several currency exchanges are still hacked each year.
+According to our research, almost $2.5 billion worth of various cryptocurrencies has been lost since 2014 due to hackers, individuals and cybercrime organizations alike.
 The most famous incident is the Tokyo-based Bitcoin exchange Mt.
-Gox that filed for bankruptcy after losing a reported $460M worth of Bitcoin.
+Gox which filed for bankruptcy after losing a reported $460M worth of Bitcoin.
 More recently, in September 2020, more than $270 million in assorted cryptocurrencies was stolen from the crypto exchange Kucoin.